MarcoFormante/EcfGarage/README.md

 Setenv JWTkey "mySecretJWTKey" (choose one secret key) Setenv path "app"

+Inside api folder /models/connection.php: for connection the host is "localhost", dbname is "garage", username is "root", password is empty "";
+mysql:host=localhost;dbname=garage","root",""
+if use another name and password, change them.

 In your browser, go to localhost/phpmyadmin, then go to SQL and execute the following query:
 CREATE DATABASE garage